filvyb/Fix_BCD/README.md

 according to your choices.
 (A backup file is created if any changes are made.)

 With option `-n`, it does not do any changes but just lists the boot entries and reports problems.
+With option `-d`, you can restrict scanning to a specific drive (e.g., `sda`, `nvme0n1`), making it easier to work with systems that have multiple disks.
 With option `-o`, you can force the script to consider partition UUIDs as invalid and ask for replacement.

 You would typically run this as root on Linux with `/boot/efi/Boot/BCD`